 Simple English definitions for legal terms

-Read a random definition: circuit judge
+Read a random definition: sixty-day notice

 A warranty adjustment program is a service provided by car manufacturers when their vehicles have a problem.
 It's like a secret warranty program because the manufacturer doesn't want to recall the car and get bad press.
 Instead, they send a letter to dealers or regional offices to cover the repairs.
 The problem is that it's hard for people to find out about the program, and they may have to go through a long process to get their car fixed.
 Some states have made secret warranties illegal, but there's no federal law against them.